People Watching (album): Critical reception

 Upon its release, People Watching received widespread acclaim from critics.
-On review aggregator Metacritic, the album holds a score of 84 out of 100 based on seventeen critics' reviews, indicating "universal acclaim".
-In a five-star review in The Observer, Lisa Wright praised the album's honesty; calling it "a lonely document of fame, and of a man clinging on to the community his talents have propelled him away from.
+On review aggregator Metacritic, the album holds a score of 85 out of 100 based on sixteen critics' reviews, indicating "universal acclaim".
+In a five-star review in The Observer, Lisa Wright praised the album's honesty, calling it "a lonely document of fame, and of a man clinging on to the community his talents have propelled him away from.
 And where his previous album revealed Fender to be a songwriter of depth, People Watching explores life’s ugliness and finds excellence."
-Alex Petridis of The Guardian also awarded the album five stars, praising Fender's songwriting: "strong on melodies...handy with a roaring, emotive, arena-friendly chorus, and exceptionally gifted with words".
+Roisin Kelly, writing for The Sunday Times 2025 year-end list, also praised its frankness: "In a world where extravagant production, multiple costume changes and dramatic stage stunts often dominate conversation and win social media clout, Fender brings us back to a time where it’s relatability that shines through...this third album is richer in vulnerability and personal struggle."
+Alexis Petridis of The Guardian, also awarding the album five stars, commended Fender's songwriting: "strong on melodies...handy with a roaring, emotive, arena-friendly chorus, and exceptionally gifted with words".

-Critics praised the album's social realist storytelling; Roy Wilkinson of Mojo deemed it "a poignant portrait of post-industrial Britain – one that’s meditative rather than defeated", while Sarah Jamieson of DIY, in a rave review, noted it as being "unafraid of delving into both the personal and political - and, at times, where the two very much intertwine... an album that burrows under the skin of current society and refuses to dress up its stark reality."
+Critics praised the album's social realist storytelling; Roy Wilkinson of Mojo deemed it "a poignant portrait of post-industrial Britain – one that's meditative rather than defeated", while Sarah Jamieson of DIY, in a rave review, noted it as being "unafraid of delving into both the personal and political - and, at times, where the two very much intertwine... an album that burrows under the skin of current society and refuses to dress up its stark reality."
+Patrick Gill of PopMatters said, "Fender is surprisingly mature for his age.
+It took the Killers six records to achieve this level of command", and gave the album a nine out of ten rating.
+For his 2025 year-end list in The Telegraph, Neil McCormick praised Fender as "almost a lone voice of youthful political protest in the modern chart landscape."